JehandBrs/modular-rl/README.md

 - the files `ModularActor.py` and `ModularCritic.py` refer to the models of the paper modular-rl.
 - the files `TransformerActor.py` and `TransformerCritic.py` refer to the models of the paper amorpheus.
 - the files `decoder_base.py`, `VariationalActor.py` and `VariationalCritic.py` refer to the models of the paper AnyMorph.
 - the files `AnyMorphArchitecture.py`, `TD3AnyMorph.py`, `MorphologyEncoder.py` and `NameToMoprhologyMapping.py` refers to an attempt to code AnyMorph model from scratch and are not used in the training procedure.
+These scripts are not used, and are contained in the folder `AnyMorph_old`.

 ### Acknowledgement